Generic Name: hydrocodone and ibuprofen (HYE dro KOE done and EYE bue pro fen)

 Medically reviewed: October 5, 2017

 Vicoprofen contains a combination of hydrocodone and ibuprofen.
 Hydrocodone is an opioid pain medication.
 An opioid is sometimes called a narcotic.
 Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 This medicine works by reducing substances in the body that cause pain, fever, and inflammation.

 Vicoprofen is used short-term to relieve severe pain.

 Vicoprofen is not for treating arthritis pain.

-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using Vicoprofen without a prescription.
+Hydrocodone can slow or stop your breathing, and may be habit-forming.
+MISUSE OF VICOPROFEN CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Ibuprofen may also cause stomach or intestinal bleeding, which can be fatal.
 These conditions can occur without warning while you are using ibuprofen, especially in older adults.

 Before taking this medicine